jmcnamara/XlsxWriter/dev/docs/source/working_with_formulas.rst

 The Excel 365 LAMBDA() function
 -------------------------------

-**Note: at the time of writing the LAMBDA() function in Excel is only available to Excel 365 users subscribed to the Beta Channel updates.**

-Beta Channel versions of Excel 365 have introduced a powerful new function/feature called ``LAMBDA()``.
+Recent versions of Excel 365 have introduced a powerful new function/feature called ``LAMBDA()``.
 This is similar to the `lambda
 <https://docs.python.org/3/howto/functional.html#small-functions-and-the-lambda-expression>`_
 function in Python (and other languages).